OpenEvalProject/evals/manuscripts/elife-68487/v3/manuscript.md

 We also examined if an endogenous increase in H2S by GYY4137 halts the replication of HIV-1 in primary CD4+ T cells.
 To this end, we infected primary CD4+ T cells isolated from peripheral blood mononuclear cells (PBMCs) of three healthy human donors with HIV-1 (pNL4.3) and monitored HIV-1 replication by measuring the levels of p24 in the supernatant at 3 and 5 days post-infection.
 The p24 ELISA confirmed a time-dependent increase in viral load, which was uniformly reduced upon pretreatment with a non-toxic concentration of GYY4137 (0.8 mM) (Figure 4G and Figure 4—figure supplement 1E).
 Overall, these data establish that elevated levels of endogenous H2S efficiently suppress HIV-1 reactivation and replication.

-## GYY4137 reduced the expression of host genes involved in HIV-1 reactivation
+### GYY4137 reduced the expression of host genes involved in HIV-1 reactivation

 To dissect the mechanism of GYY4137-mediated inhibition on HIV-1 reactivation, we examined the expression of 185 genes associated with HIV-1 reactivation using the NanoString nCounter Technology as described above (Figure 5A and Supplementary file 1d).
 Expression was analyzed for viral latency (unstimulated U1), reactivation (PMA-stimulated treated U1; PMA), and H2S-mediated suppression (U1-GYY+PMA).
 Consistent with the role of PMA-mediated oxidative stress in preceding HIV-1 reactivation (Bhaskar et al., 2015), expression of genes encoding ROS, and RNS generating enzymes (e.g., NADPH oxidase [NCF1 and CYBB] and Nitric oxide synthase [NOS2]) were upregulated (Figure 5A).
 Also, the expression of major antioxidant enzymes (e.g., GPXs, PRDXs, and CAT) and redox buffers (GSH and TRX pathways) remained repressed in U1-PMA, indicative of elevated oxidative stress.
 Additionally, pro-inflammatory signatures (e.g., TGFB1 and SERPINA1) and trans-activators (e.g., FOS) were induced, whereas host factors involved in HIV-1 restriction (e.g., IRF1 and YY1) were repressed in U1-PMA as compared to U1.
 In agreement with the reduction in endogenous H2S levels during HIV-1 reactivation, expression of CTH involved in H2S anabolism was downregulated and H2S catabolism (SQRDL) was upregulated by PMA.

 ![Figure 5.](https://cdn.elifesciences.org/articles/68487/elife-68487-fig5-v3.jpg)

 **Figure 5.:** (A) U1 cells pre-treated with 5 mM GYY4137 for 24 hr or left untreated and then stimulated with 5 ng/ml PMA for 24 hr or left unstimulated.
 Total RNA was isolated and expression of genes associated with HIV-1 infection and oxidative stress response was assessed by nCounter NanoString Technology.
 Heatmap showing functional categories of significant DEGs in all four conditions: untreated (U1), GYY4137 alone (U1-GYY) or PMA- alone (U1-PMA), and GYY4137+PMA (U1-GYY+PMA).
 Gene expression data obtained were normalized to internal control β2 microglobulin (B2M), and fold changes were calculated using the nSolver 4.0 software.
 Genes with fold changes values of >1.5 and p<0.05 were considered as significantly altered.
 (B) Total cell lysates were used to analyze the expression levels of Nrf2 and HMOX1 by immunoblotting.
 Results were quantified by densitometric analysis of Nrf2 and HMOX1 band intensities and normalized to GAPDH.
 (C) U1 cells were pretreated with 5 mM GYY4137 for 6 hr and then stimulated with 30 ng/ml PMA for 4 hr or left unstimulated.
 Cells were harvested to prepare total cell lysate.
 Levels of phosphorylated NF-κB p65 (Ser536), NF-κB p65, and YY1 were determined by immunoblotting.
 Results were quantified by densitometric analysis for each blot and were normalized to GAPDH.
 (D) Schematic depiction of the binding sites for NF-κB (p65-p50 heterodimer) and YY1 on HIV-1 5´-LTR.
 Highlighted arrow in red indicates the regions targeted for genomic qPCR; ER site for NF-κB, and RBEI and RBEIII sites for YY1 enrichments, respectively.
 (E, F) U1 cells were pretreated with 5 mM GYY4137 for 6 hr, stimulated with PMA (30 ng/ml) for 4 hr, fixed with formaldehyde, and lysed.
 Lysates were subjected to immunoprecipitation for p65 and YY1 and protein-DNA complexes were purified using protein-G magnetic beads.
 The enrichment of NF-κB p65 and YY1 on HIV-1 LTR was assessed by qPCR for designated regions using purified DNA as a template.
 Results are expressed as mean ± standard deviation and data are representative of three independent experiments *, p<0.05; **, p<0.01; ***, p<0.001; ****, p<0.0001; ns, non-significant, by two-way ANOVA with Tukey’s multiple comparison test.
-DEG, differentially expressed gene.Figure 5—source data 1.Figure 5—source data 2.Figure 5B.Figure 5—source data 3.Figure 5C.Figure 5—source data 4.Figure 5.
+DEG, differentially expressed gene.

 We noticed that the treatment with GYY4137 reversed the effect of PMA on the expression of genes associated with oxidative stress, inflammation, anti-viral response, apoptosis, and trans-activators (Figure 5A).
 For example, GYY4137 elicited a robust induction of genes regulated by nuclear factor erythroid 2-related factor 2 (Nrf2) in U1-GYY+PMA compared to U1 or U1-PMA (Figure 5A).
 Nrf2 acts as a master regulator of redox metabolism (Pall and Levine, 2015) by binding to the antioxidant response element (ARE) and initiating transcription of major antioxidant genes (e.g., GSH pathway, TXNRD1, HMOX1, GPX4, and SRXN1).
 Interestingly, while the expression of Nrf2-dependent CTH gene was induced in U1-GYY+PMA, MPST remained unaffected.
 The Nrf2 activity has been shown to pause HIV-1 infection by inhibiting the insertion of reverse-transcribed viral cDNA into the host chromosome (Furuya et al., 2016).
 Furthermore, sustained activation of Nrf2-dependent antioxidant response is essential for the establishment of viral latency (Shytaj et al., 2020).
 A few genes encoding H2O2 detoxifying enzymes (e.g., CAT, GPX1, and PRDXs) were repressed in U1-GYY+PMA, indicating that the expression of these enzymes was likely counterbalanced by the elevated expression of other antioxidant systems by H2S.
 In line with the antagonistic effect of GYY4137 on HIV-1 transcription, the expression of HIV-1 trans-activator (FOS) was downregulated, and an inhibitor of NF-κB signaling (NFKBIA) was induced in U1-GYY+PMA as compared to U1 or U1-PMA.
 Finally, GYY4137 stimulated the expression of several anti-HIV (YY1, STAT1, STAT3, and IRF1) and pro-survival factors (CDKN1A and LTBR) that were repressed by PMA (Figure 5A).
 Altogether, H2S supplementation induces a major realignment of redox metabolism and immune pathways associated with HIV-1 reactivation.

-## GYY4137-mediated modulation of the Keap1-Nrf2 axis, NF-κB signaling, and activity of epigenetic factor YY1
+### GYY4137-mediated modulation of the Keap1-Nrf2 axis, NF-κB signaling, and activity of epigenetic factor YY1

 Our expression data indicate activation of the Nrf2 pathway and modulation of transcription factors such as NF-κB and YY1 upon treatment with GYY4137.
 We tested if the mechanism of H2S-mediated subversion of HIV-1 reactivation involves these pathways.
 H2S has recently been shown to prevent cellular senescence by activation of Nrf2 via S-persulfidation of its negative regulator Keap-1 (Yang et al., 2013).
 Under unstimulated conditions, Nrf2 binds to Keap1, and the latter promotes Nrf2 degradation via the proteasomal machinery (Yang et al., 2013).
 Nrf2 disassociates from the S-persulfidated form of Keap1, accumulates in the cytoplasm, and translocates to nuclei where it induces transcription of antioxidant genes upon oxidative stress (Yang et al., 2013).
 We first examined if GYY4137 treatment accumulates Nrf2 in the cytoplasm.
 As expected, Nrf2 was not detected in U1 owing to its association with Keap1 under unstimulated conditions.
 However, a noticeable accumulation of Nrf2 was observed in U1-GYY+PMA compared to U1 or U1-PMA (Figure 5B).
 As an additional verification, we quantified the levels of an Nrf2-dependent protein HMOX-1.
 Similar to Nrf2, the levels of HMOX-1 were also induced in U1-GYY+PMA (Figure 5B).
 These findings are consistent with our NanoString data showing activation of Nrf2-specific oxidative stress responsive genes in GYY4137 treated U1.